firhard/codingchallenge/README.md

 ## Running the RSpecs tests

-To run the test that is being generated
+To run the test that is being generated.

 ```
 rspec spec/
 ```

+End-To-End testing that has been created is in spec/features Unit testing that has been created is in spec/lib

 ## To check input of the Database